-In addition to the information on credit cards in your Study Abroad Handbook, you should be aware that credit cards might not be as widely accepted in England as they are in the U.S. Though accepted in many places, many small, locally-run businesses might not accept credit cards-particularly if you leave the large urban area of London.
+In addition to the information on credit cards in your Study Abroad Handbook, you should be aware that credit cards are not as widely accepted in England and Scotland as they are in the U.S. Though accepted in many places, many small, locally-run businesses might not accept credit cards-particularly if you leave the large urban areas of London and Edinburgh.